How did you start illustrating for Redwall?

 2013, if you believe the press.
 Of course now it's 2016, so clearly something is up.

 I started illustrating BOLIVAR in 2011, thinking it would take two years to complete.
 Instead, It's taken about six years.
 It's also over 200 pages long.
 It grew in the telling, as they say.
 My publisher, and my editors, have been incredibly committed, understanding, and supportive.

-The current publishing target is late 2017, hopefully in time for New York Comic Con.
+The current release date is November 28, 2017, with advanced copies available at New York Comic Con.